psadmin-io/psadmin-wiki/README.md

 This is the GitHub repo for the psadmin.io Community Wiki (<http://wiki.psadmin.io>).
 The Community Wiki is a place for PeopleSoft Administrators to share documentation on setting up new features, how they resolved issues, and anything else they would like to share.

-## How to contribute
+## How to contribute with GitHub

 Anyone can contribute to the Communtiy Wiki.
+To make a contribution or edit, you can use the GitHub online editing tools to modify existing posts or create new posts.

+To edit an existing document,

+1. Open the page in the repository and click the pencil icon.
+1. When you are done editing the document, add a commit comment and select "Create a new branch for this commit and start a pull request."
+You can change the branch name to something descriptive.
+1. Click the "Propose file change" button.
+1. On the Pull Request page, click the "Create pull request" button to submit your change for inclusion.

+GitHub will test your changes with the wiki to ensure the wiki builds successfully.
+When the test has completed, a wiki administrator will approve your changes into the `master` branch.
+Commits to the `master` branch will trigger a new wiki build and update the site `wiki.psadmin.io` in a few minutes.

+## How to contribute from a local Git repo

-To make a contribution or edit, you'll need Git installed.
+Anyone can contribute to the Communtiy Wiki.
+To make a contribution or edit from a local copy of the repository, you'll need Git installed.
 It's also recommended you use a good text editor (like SublimeText, VS Code, Notepad++, vi) and are familiar with [Markdown formatting](https://guides.github.com/features/mastering-markdown/).

 ### Clone the wiki git repository